Sailing Instruction by Gunter Spilhaus

 What to expect and how to prepare for the course in order to help you to be as successful as possible.

 The classroom component will be conducted in the Woodenboat school building at Hudson River Maritime Museum.
 We will meet in the classroom each day.
-And the boats will be boarded at the Ole Savanna’s Restaurant dock.
 We will start promptly at 9:00 AM and we will be finished at approximately 2:00 PM pm each day (All end times are weather dependent).

 There is always the chance that you and your equipment can get wet, or fall in the water.
 Please plan accordingly with the clothes you bring and with your electronic devices.
-The SeaFarer 24 keelboats we use a basic tiller steered keelboats.
+The Catalina 27 keelboat we use is a basic tiller steered keelboat.
 They have the required safety equipment on board including USCG approved PFD’s ( Life Jackets) if you choose to you may bring your own approved Type 3 pfd.
 Persons over 14 years old are not required to wear a PFD at all times, but there must be one on-board for each person.
 The boats also have a small cabin where your equipment will be stored.
 This space in NOT guaranteed to stay dry.

 You should also bring the following on the first day of the class: